Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Smith, G. & Maclellan, C. J. (2025).
+L.E.A.R.N: A Hybrid Architecture For Language-Guided Induction of Hierarchical Task Networks.
+In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][smith-acs-25]

+Barari, N., Kim, E., & MacLellan, C. J. (2025).
+Explaining Robustness to Catastrophic Forgetting Through Incremental Concept Formation.
+In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][barari-acs-25]

+Gupta, A., Singaravadivelan, K., & Wang, Z. (2025).
+Hierarchical Semantic Retrieval with Cobweb.
+In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems. [(pdf)][gupta-acs-25]

 Zhang, Q., Wang, C., & MacLellan, C. J. (2025).
 (A)I Can Play Gomoku: An Intelligent Tutoring System for Strategic Games.
 In _Companion Proceedings of the Annual Symposium on Computer-Human Interaction in Play_. [(pdf)][zhang-chiplay-25]

 Wang, Z., Harrer, E., Zhu, T., Dai, Z., & MacLellan, C. J. (2025).
 Deep Taxonomic Networks for Unsupervised Hierarchical Prototype Discovery.
 In _Proceedings of Advances in Neural Information Processing Systems_. [(pdf)][wang-neurips-25]